howsoai/platform-installation-examples/oidc/troubleshooting.md

 When set up to SSO using an external Identity Provider, Howso Platform uses the Authorization Code Flow with OpenID Connect (OIDC) for user authentication and authorization, optionally implementing Proof Key for Code Exchange (PKCE).

-It is configured under the `oidc` section in the Howso Platform Helm values, and via configuration within the Identity Provider (IdP).
+The Howso Platform side of this is configured under the `oidc` section in the Helm values.
+Additional configuration is required within the Identity Provider (IdP), to create an OAuth application that Howso Platform can use to authenticate users.

-> Note: The Howso Platform User Management Service is itself an Identity Provider and Authorization server, where other Howso Platform services are configured as applications.
+> Note: The Howso Platform User Management Service is itself an Identity Provider and Authorization server, where other internal Howso Platform services are configured as applications.
 This is a separate topic.

 Once the `application` is created within the IdP, and the Helm values are applied, unauthenticated users navigating to Howso Platform domains should see the following sign-on button.